Creepshow 2: Epilogue

-Inside the delivery truck, the Creep prepares to drive away and bids the audience farewell, but he then spots Billy, still being chased by the bullies.
+Inside the delivery truck upon returning to animation, the Creep prepares to drive away and bids the audience farewell, but he then spots Billy, still being chased by the bullies.
 Billy leads his pursuers into a vacant lot swarming with out-of-control plant growth.
 The bulb Rhino smashed was not the first one Billy had ordered.
-A quintet of Giant Venus Flytraps emerge from the surrounding weeds and devour all the thugs (though one possibly escapes offscreen).

-The Creep cackles in glee and drives off to deliver the latest issue of Creepshow to another town.
+A quintet of giant Venus Flytraps emerge from the surrounding weeds and devour all the thugs.
+Shifting back to live-action, the Creep cackles in glee and drives off to deliver the latest issue of Creepshow to another town as the credits roll.

-In a post-credits scene, the following text appears:
+In a post-credits scene, the following text appears (as quoted by Colliers Magazine in 1949):